Aurorum/oysters-theme/readme.txt

 * Fixes a fatal error with search results
 * Adds more responsiveness to search results
 * Ensures lengthy nav menus are always centred on mobile
+* Avoids an edge case where a large empty header could be provoked

 = 1.0.2 - Mar 07 2019 =
 * Prevents longer layouts from appearing obscurely